Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 • Conformation: German breeders emphasize a robust, cobby body type with a massive, round head and a distinct, crisp coat texture.

-• Coloration: The "Blue" (BKH g) remains the most sought-after variety.
+• Coloration: The "Blue" (BKH a — the FIFe EMS code for solid blue) remains the most sought-after variety.
 Note: In German vernacular, this is often termed "Kartäuser," though technically a misnomer for the separate Chartreux breed.

 The Maine Coon (MCO)